 These Monkey Bread Muffins are a sweet treat that will go perfect with your morning (or afternoon) coffee.
 Easy to make, and even easier to enjoy!
-Thanks to Seattle’s Best Coffee for sponsoring today’s conversation.
-All opinions are my own.
+This is a sponsored post written by me on behalf of Seattle’s Best Coffee®.
+All opinions are 100% mine.

 When it comes to coffee, true connoisseurs tend to have very distinct tastes and ideas about which coffee is the best.
 Me?
 I like a coffee that is smooth and rich, but not heavy or bitter.
 I don’t mind spending $5 on a fantastic cup of coffee once in a while as a treat, but most often I like brewing at home.
 I was thrilled with the Keurig was introduced with it’s individual K-Cups meaning I could brew just one cup – useful when you live alone or are the only one in the house who drinks coffee.

 I am kind of picky when it comes to the brands I will drink.
-Seattle’s Best Coffee is, and always has been, a favorite contender.
-Lucky for me, I can always find it for a great price at my local grocery store, especially when it’s on sale.
+Seattle’s Best Coffee® is, and always has been, a favorite contender.
+Lucky for me, I can always find it for a great price and variety at my local grocery store, especially when it was on sale.
 It definitely rivals my other favorites in price, sometimes being just a tad higher, but it’s so rich and smooth that Seattle’s Best Coffee is usually the brand that makes it into my cart.